 Light is always an important part of growing flowers in containers outdoors.
 Most people have a hard time choosing species that will thrive in low light or shade.
 The truth is that finding the right plants for full sun patio is just as difficult.
 We have collected the most beautiful varieties to grow without fear of heat and drought.

 Plants for Full Sun Patio: Here Is Our Selection of Drought-Resistant Flowers

-You’ll find that most sun loving plants are flowers, because flowering species need the extra energy of UV rays to blossom.
+You’ll find that most sun loving plants are flowers or herbs that can be grown on the balcony, because flowering species need the extra energy of UV rays to blossom.
 In very warm regions, many of these plants grow as perennials because they do not freeze during the winter.
 In other areas, they are annuals that can be planted each spring for a season of color and growth.

 For a burst of color in a range of shades, opt for potted petunias.
 They are available in purple, red, pink, white and different combinations of variegated colors.

 Petunias do very well in fairly warm or sunny conditions, but you will need to water them when the soil is dry to the first centimeter.
 If you are lucky, you will get 8 hours of sunlight for your flowers, but they can still survive with 5 or 6 hours.